 Mark suggested that we post the Anniversary program on the SAL website.
 We will need to update and correct information as needed.

-Jenie did a great job with publicity.
+Jeanie did a great job with publicity.
 Discussion ensued about whether she be kept on retainer or be hired as needed.

 Mark Willis is the chairman of the upcoming Christmas Concert.
 Mark Mueller suggested that we need to sell ads as insets (“stuffers”) to the concert program.